 Can a Wine Fridge Be Used for Beer?

-The answer to this question is similar to the previous question: In general, yes.
-But if you like your beer cold, you might not be satisfied because a wine fridge’s temperature simply is too high.
+You can use a wine cooler for beer, too.
+But if you like your beer cold, you might not be satisfied because a wine fridge’s temperature is simply too high.

 Consider a beer froster instead.
 These fridges run at around 23°F (-5°C), so your beer will be ice-cold when you take it out.